The Allied Paper Mill of Kalamazoo, MI

 If you wish to return to the main AlliedPaper.org page, you may do so by clicking on the link above.
 Otherwise, continue on to read more about or take an online tour of Kalamazoo's Allied Paper Mill.

 The demolition of Allied Paper has begun.
-There are several forum threads about the demolition, and several sets of photographs of the demolition activity are available by clicking below:
+Several sets of photographs of the demolition activity are available by clicking below:

 |Demolition Update I||First Week of August (2004)|